-- I am attempting to resolve the problem in the following ways: - If you miss first period and arrive on campus later that same day, come by room and turn in work for that day (hopefully before noon). - Submit any work that is due electronically prior to the start of the class that you will be missing (8:15).
-For instance, take a picture of your completed work and email it to me. - This is a new process for me and I am willing to work through this with you.
-Communication is essential!!!
+- · Attendance is very important. - If you miss a class that meets in the morning and you arrive on campus before lunch, come by my room and turn in the work for that day (hopefully before noon). - If you miss a class that meets in the afternoon, come by my room and turn in the work before you leave campus.

+- Submit any work that is due electronically prior to the start of the class that you will be missing.
+For instance, take a picture of your completed work and email it to me to verify that you have completed the assignment. - Communication is essential!!!